 It’s obvious that as a business owner you want to make money from every client you work with.
 Yet quite often, that is not the case.
 There are several reasons for that and there are also ways to address it.
-Let me suggest a systematic approach to resolving this issue.
+Let me suggest a systematic approach to translation automation to resolve this.

 Find the problem

 Often, translation business owners admit that they are not sure which clients are profitable and which are not!
 It’s important to start with measuring the profitability per project and per customer.

 The first thing is to analyze whether you sell at a higher price than you buy.
 That will show you that each project has a different margin and some of them even fall below zero.
 But that’s the easy part.
 It would be even better to add the value of the time spent on managing each project and client to the final cost.
 That’s far more complex, but it is the only way to show the actual profitability of each client.

 We often hear about cases when the rate per word agreed with the client seems high, leaving a nice margin after you pay the suppliers.
 However, when you include the hours spent on managing each project compared to its value, you discover that the margin has become negative.

 Decide if you want to keep the client

 It is crucial to know the real profitability of each client, including internal project management costs.
 It can help you decide to stop working for some of them.

 There will also be those you decide to keep anyway for a number of reasons.
 Maybe it’s a brand that you want to keep as a reference in your client portfolio.
 Or maybe you hope to get a big job from them one day.